python-bonobo/bonobo/docs/guide/services.rst

-If a service cannot be used by more than one thread at a time, either because it's just not threadsafe, or because it requires to carefully order the calls made (apis that includes nonces, or work on results returned by previous calls are usually good candidates), you can use the :class:`bonobo.config.Exclusive` context processor to lock the use of a dependency for a time period.
+If a service cannot be used by more than one thread at a time, either because it's just not threadsafe, or because it requires to carefully order the calls made (apis that includes nonces, or work on results returned by previous calls are usually good candidates), you can use the :class:`bonobo.config.Exclusive` context processor to lock the use of a dependency for the time of the context manager (`with` statement)

 .. code-block:: python